 Positions of trust

 If you can see a remote working candidate has held a position of trust, this illustrates they were relied upon by another business to get their job done, effectively.
 And, it doesn’t have to be a remote position of trust.
-A supervisory or management role indicates a candidate had less supervision and was expected to be self-disciplined as well as making sure others performed their roles effectively.
+A supervisory or management role indicates a candidate had less supervision and was expected to be self-disciplined as well as make sure others performed their roles effectively.

 An aptitude for technology